Long-suffering GE shareholders flex muscle on pay

-Executive pay often resembles a ratchet, only going in one direction: up.
-Shareholders of General Electric (GE.N) on Tuesday rebelled.
-Nearly 58% of them voted against top executives' pay for 2020, including $73 million for boss Larry Culp.
-It's a rare rebuke, richly deserved.
+NEW YORK (Reuters Breakingviews) - Executive pay often resembles a ratchet, only going in one direction: up.
+Shareholders of General Electric on Tuesday rebelled.
+Nearly 58% of them voted against top executives’ pay for 2020, including $73 million for boss Larry Culp.
+It’s a rare rebuke, richly deserved.

 A long-term investor in GE may see cause for hope.
 The shares are down a third over 10 years, against a roughly 200% gain in the S&P 500 Index.
-In the past year, though, they've beaten the benchmark.
+In the past year, though, they’ve beaten the benchmark.
 Culp has slimmed down the conglomerate since assuming the chief executive role in 2018.
-He sold a biopharma unit for $21 billion, divested lightbulbs, reduced the firm’s stake in oil-services company Baker Hughes (BKR.N), and agreed to merge GE’s aircraft-leasing business with specialist AerCap (AER.N).
+He sold a biopharma unit for $21 billion, divested lightbulbs, reduced the firm’s stake in oil-services company Baker Hughes, and agreed to merge GE’s aircraft-leasing business with specialist AerCap.

 But Culp has not yet put GE’s decades of trouble behind it.
 And investors took umbrage at last August’s repricing of some of the “inducement” granted to him when he started.
 The original grant would have paid him well over $200 million if GE’s stock price hit $31.
 The new package has the same potential payout, but with a new upper trigger of $16.68 per share, barely more than half the old.
 Though any of those big stock awards are several years away, that fattened up his reported pay for last year, giving a hollow ring to the pandemic-year gesture of giving up his bonus and most of his salary.